 Disaster Planning

-Being prepared for emergencies is especially important for older people and those with health and disability needs.
+Being prepared for emergencies is especially important for older people and those with health or disability needs.
+In a crisis, they may require extra assistance to reach safety, or ongoing care and support despite the disruption and chaos that often comes with a civil emergency.

 Preparing for Disasters